Skip to content

 Parser Configuration

-The parser configuration allows you to customize the markdown parsing process through four main functions: normalize, preprocess, postNormalize, and postprocess.
-These functions work together to handle content normalization, syntax completion, and AST post-processing.
+The parser configuration allows you to customize the markdown parsing process through five main functions: normalize, preprocess, postNormalize, postprocess, and parseMarkdownIntoBlocks.
+These functions work together to handle content normalization, syntax completion, AST post-processing, and performance optimization.

 normalize